ThermoPhase-FCSRG/provisioning/README.md

 - Must run as root (sudo).
 The script exits early if not run as root.
 - The script bundles logic to detect and resolve conflicting VS Code apt repo entries before running `apt update`.
-- Miniconda installer URL targets x86_64 by default; change the URL in the script if you need aarch64/ARM builds.
+- Miniconda installer auto-selects x86_64/arm64.
 - Docker: after install, log out/in or run `newgrp docker` to use Docker without sudo.
+On WSL, the script skips engine install and recommends Docker Desktop.
-- CUDA: if the NVIDIA driver is installed, a reboot is recommended.
+- CUDA: driver install is for bare metal Ubuntu; on WSL2 use Windows driver.
+Reboot recommended after driver install.

 ## macOS: usage, profiles and CLI flags

 Run from the repository root on a macOS machine.
 This script is intended to be run as a normal user (not sudo).
-It installs Homebrew, user-scoped casks, and Miniforge into your home by default.
+It installs Homebrew, user-scoped casks, Miniforge into your home by default, and optionally system Python and LLVM/libomp.

 Basic run: